CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_create.md

 # Create Spreadsheet

-In order to create spreadsheets we need to have the authentication an authorisation, these can be achive by the usage of the Class `Flow` and the object `Credentials` for more information we can refer to the documentation in github
+To create spreadsheets we need to have authentication and authorization, these can be achieved by the usage of the Class `Flow` and the object `Credentials` for more information we can refer to the documentation in Github.

 [google-api-python-client/oauth.md at main · googleapis/google-api-python-client](https://github.com/googleapis/google-api-python-client/blob/main/docs/oauth.md)

-in this case i will copy and modify the code from the example in the quick start form google documentation
+in this case, I will copy and modify the code from the example in the quick start form google documentation

 ```python
 SCOPES = ['https://www.googleapis.com/auth/spreadsheets']